 AFTER HOURS WHEN OFFICE IS CLOSED

-In the event of an emergency, go directly to the emergency room or call 911.
+In the event of an EMERGENCY, go directly to the nearest emergency department or call 911

 To reach after-hours Triage Nurse/On-Call Pediatrician (urgent medical problems that cannot wait until the next business day), dial 252-726-0511 for the answering service.

 A call back can be expected within 30 minutes, please be sure to keep your phone lines open.
 If you do not receive a call back after 30 minutes please contact the answering service again.
 Our triage nurses have direct access to the pediatrician on call.
 There is a pediatrician on call 24 hours a day/7 days a week.

 If you must seek care at an Urgent Care or emergency room after hours please let them know we are your primary care provider and ask them to send the visit notes to us for your follow-up care.

 - Our providers can be reached for urgent medical issues 24 hours a day, 7 days a week by calling our office number 252-726-0511

 - To avoid urgent care or ER visits we offer same-day appointments in our after-hours clinic

 - Many urgent medical problems that occur after hours are not life-threatening and can be managed initially through our triage nurse.
 Calling us may help you avoid a trip to the emergency room or urgent care center

 - We can coordinate your child’s care after hours to potentially avoid costly copays and guide you to the help you need

 - We know your child and their medical history so we can deliver the best possible care and outcomes